What is dutching and how does it work?

 Potential pitfalls include non-runners and rule 4 deductions.

-Several matched bettors dutched the Supreme Novices Hurdle race (Tuesday 12th March 2019) for Cheltenham festival 2019.
+Matched bettors dutched the Supreme Novices Hurdle race (Tuesday 12th March 2019) during Cheltenham festival 2019.
 William Hill paid 7 places at 1/5 the odds each-way in this 16 runner race.